-- RSA without CRT cryptographic algorithm using 512-bit, 1024-bit, 2048-bit cryptographic key sizes that meets no standard. - RSA with CRT cryptographic algorithm using 512-bit, 1024-bit, 2048-bit cryptographic key sizes that meets no standard
+- RSA without CRT cryptographic algorithm using 512-bit, 1024-bit, 2048-bit cryptographic key sizes that meets no standard. - RSA with CRT cryptographic algorithm using 512-bit, 1024-bit, 2048-bit cryptographic key sizes that meets no standard.

-5.2.14 Cryptographic Key Generation (FCS_CKM.1)
+5.2.15 Cryptographic Key Generation (FCS\CKM.1)

-The TSF shall generate cryptographic keys in accordance with cryptographic key generation algorithm Miller-Rabin algorithm with confidence criteria (t) between 0 and 255 and specified cryptographic key sizes 512-bit, 1024-bit, 2048-bit (respectively 2 primes of 256 bits, 512 bits and 1024 bits) that meet the NIST special publication 800-2, April 1991.
+The TSF shall generate cryptographic keys in accordance with cryptographic key generation Miller-Rabin algorithm with confidence criteria (t) between 0 and 255 and specified cryptographic key sizes 512-bit, 1024-bit, 2048-bit (respectively 2 primes of

+256 bits, 512 bits and 1024 bits) specified by the NIST special publication 800-2, April 1991.

+5.3 Functional Requirements Applicable to PMT in Phase 4 to 7 Only

+5.3.1 User Authentication Before any Action (FIA\UAU.2)

+The TOE security functions shall require each user to be successfully authenticated before allowing any other TOE security functions-mediated actions on behalf of that user.

+5.3.2 User Identification Before any Action (FIA\UID.2)

+The TOE security functions shall require each user to identify itself before allowing any other TOE security functions mediated actions on behalf of that user.

+5.3.3 User Attribute Definition (FIA\ATD.1)

+The TOE security functions shall maintain the following list of security attributes belonging to PMT users:

+- Package mode access right

+- Limited write EEPROM access right

+- Limited write Flash access right

+- Limited read EEPROM access right

+- Limited read Flash access right

+- EEPROM internal signal access (charge pump and margin)

+- ISO clock access right

+- Clock selection right

+- The write to EEPROM and Flash access is limited to the following:

+- Full erase and program

+- Chip erase and program

+- Page mode write (no further information given in ST-Lite)

+- The read from EEPROM and Flash access is limited to the following

+- Page mode read
-5.3 TOE Security Assurance Requirements

-The assurance requirement is EAL4 augmented of additional assurance components listed in the following sections.
+5.4 TOE Security Assurance Requirements The assurance requirement is EAL4 augmented of additional assurance components 129 listed in the following sections.
 Some of these components are hierarchical ones to the components specified in EAL4.

-All the components are drawn from Common Criteria Part 3, V2.1.

-5.3.1 ADV_IMP.2 Implementation of the TSF

-Developer actions elements

-The developer shall provide the implementation representation for the entire TOE security functions.

-Content and presentation of evidence elements

-The implementation representation shall:

-- Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions - Be internally consistent - Describe the relationships between all portions of the implementation

-Evaluator actions elements

-114 The evaluator shall:

-- Confirm that the information provided meets all requirements for content and presentation of evidence. - Determine that the implementation representation is an accurate and complete instantiation of the TOE security functional requirements.

-5.3.2 ALC_DVS.2 Sufficiency of Security Measures

-Developer actions elements

-The developer shall produce development security documentation.

-Content and presentation of evidence elements
+130 All the components are drawn from Common Criteria Part 3, V2.1.
+131 5.4.1 ADV\IMP.2 Implementation of the TSF Developer actions elements 132 The developer shall provide the implementation representation for the entire TOE security functions.
+Content and presentation of evidence elements 133 The implementation representation shall: Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions Be internally consistent Describe the relationships between all portions of the implementation Evaluator actions elements The evaluator shall: 134 Confirm that the information provided meets all requirements for content and presentation of evidence.
+Determine that the implementation representation is an accurate and complete instantiation of the TOE security functional requirements.
+5.4.2 ALC\DVS.2 Sufficiency of Security Measures Developer actions elements The developer shall produce development security documentation.
+135 Content and presentation of evidence elements